 To get started, first ensure that the Custom Reports Add On is enabled.
 Go to Settings → Add Ons → Custom Reports.
 Here, enable the Add On and select the appropriate checkboxes if you’d like to allow users to save and schedule Custom Reports.

-To get started, go to Reports → Custom Reports → Custom Report.
-You can also click on the ‘Create Report‘ button on the top right of the Reports page to be taken directly to the Custom Report page.
+Now, once you’ve saved these changes, head to Reports → Custom Reports → Custom Report.
+You can also click on the ‘Create Report‘ button on the top-right of the Reports page to be taken directly to the Custom Report page.

 - Load Saved Report: Load a report you previously saved.
 Learn more.

 - View Scheduled Report: View any reports you’ve scheduled within this category.
+In order to schedule a report, you need to first enable the relevant settings from Settings → Add Ons → Schedule Custom Reports.
 Learn more.

-- Export: Download this report as a CSV, or upload it to Dropbox directly from this page.
+- Export: Download this report as a CSV/PDF, or upload it to your OneDrive/Dropbox.
 Learn more.

-You can start off by selecting a primary module for your report.
-You can choose to generate a maintenance report by selecting ‘Services’, for example, or a report on your national operations by clicking ‘Locations’.
+Start creating your report by selecting a primary module for your report.
 Here’s a look at the primary modules you can choose for your Custom Report:

-Note: As you can see, two related modules (‘Comments’ and ‘Documents’) are greyed out in the image above.
-Some related modules can have multiple associations to a single item.
-As an example, one item can be associated to multiple Comments, Documents, and Carts.
+Note: Some related modules can have multiple associations with a single item.
+As an example, one item can be associated with multiple Comments, Documents, and Carts.
 When setting up a report, you cannot select more than one of these related modules.
-In the image above, we’ve already selected Carts, which is why the other two multi-association modules have been greyed out.
+In the above example, since we chose Carts, the Documents and Comments checkboxes are locked.